Agent-Coder/MKS21X-FinalProject/README.md

 AZ;01-16-19;
 I got the end game to work although there might still be bugs...
 I have to run a few more cases but I got the bulge of the function working.

+AC;01-16-19;
+I hard coded the Strings for the word "GAME OVER" for the end screen and started the method putting the words on the board.
+This methods needs a couple more for loops to work.
+I also updated this README.md with instructions for the game.